rempl/rempl/README.md

 Returns `true` when remote method is available to be invoked.

-> Currently method doesn't work for publisher side since there can be several subscribers with different method set provided.
+> Currently method doesn't work for publisher since there can be several subscribers with different method set provided.

 ```js
 if (subscriber.isRemoteMethodExists('test')) {